samsquire/mazzle/README.md

 # performance optimisations

 `devops-pipeline` is meant to be ran after each and every change to your infrastructure code.
 You should be able to change any two parts of your infrastructure and test the changes together, simultaneously.
-It is your unit testing.
+It to be used to trigger unit testing.
 It uses some performance optimizations to make this possible.

- * It calculates and runs in parallel what parts of your environment are safe to run at the same time.
+ * It calculates and runs in parallel what parts of your environment are safe to run at the same time where there are no data dependencies.
  * It detects if infrastructure code has been changed and whether or not it needs to be reran.
  * It can run builds on SSH workers.
 You can use local builds to create and provision workers.

+This is a screenshot showing the building of components that can run in parallel without impacting one another.

 ![ui screenshot](docs/parallel-components.png)